Amr-okasha/E-Commercio-vanilla-javascript/E-CommerceJS/frontend/README.md

 the qty and the price which diplayed from reduce function and the second one is abutton which transfer to the log-in to proceed the action note:remain the media-querey for small screens

+b-
+Update and Delete Cart Items

+add qty select next to each item after_render() add change event to qty select getCartItems() and pass to addToCart() set force to true to addToCart() create rerender() as (component, areaName = 'content') component.render and component.after_render if force is true then rerender() add delete button next to each item add click event to qty button call removeFromCart(deleteButton.id) implement removeFromCart(id) setCartItems( getCartItems().filter) if id === parseRequestUrl().id? redirect to '/cart' else rerender(CartScreen);